(Fall 2020 season will be different due to COVID-19. Please refer to http://pentasport.ca/pentasport-return-to-play-covid-19-exposure-control-plan/)

 3.1 Each team must be affiliated with a Christian church within Metro Vancouver (see Statement of Faith).

-3.2 Each team must provide a team name, and are also encouraged but not required to provide a team logo.
+3.2 Each team must provide a team name — may not exceed 25 characters, including spaces — and are also encouraged but not required to provide a team logo.
 Team names and connotations associated with the name must adhere to PentaSport values.
 All names and logos are subject for approval by League Committee.
 Teams must finalize their names three weeks prior to the start of the season.
 No changes will be granted thereafter, until the season is concluded.

 3.3 Each team must have a Team Captain and at least one Assistant Captain (up to a maximum of two assistant captains) to serve as the point of contact between the league and the team.
 All captains and assistant captains must fall under the “Church-based Player” category below.
 Captains are responsible for ensuring that their team meets the league’s code of conduct.

-3.4 Larger churches wanting to add an additional team will require a special request with the league, and decisions will be made on a case-by-case basis.
-Churches with multiple campuses will be considered a separate church per campus, thus players must adhere to the appropriate player eligibility rules (i.e. the team cannot list a player as Church-Based if they attend a campus that differs from the team’s stated church).
-Please contact the league for further inquiry.
+Note: Churches with multiple campuses will be considered a separate church per campus, thus players must adhere to the appropriate player eligibility rules (i.e. the team cannot list a player as Church-Based if they attend a campus that differs from the team’s stated church).

 3.5 Each team must comply with the Constitution and any decisions made by the League Committee.